 Mira Skyles works with neurotics, pathological liars, and psychopaths.
 On the surface, she performs admirably and is a highly-respected criminal psychologist.
 But, because of her past, she struggles with her inner demons.
 The suspected serial killer assigned to her by court order is mysterious and charming.
 Against her better judgment, Mira finds herself falling in love.

 The theme: How do children cope with sexual trauma?
-What is the mental and spiritual path to recovery, to revenge, to love, to redemption?
+What is the mental and spiritual path to recovery, to revenge, to love, to a restorative redemption?

 The novel is divided into three sections.
 Part One is the thematic overture and highlights the formative years of Egon and his twin sister, Faye, both traumatized by an abusive father.
 Part Two illustrates the fragmented points of view of both siblings, now adults, being analyzed by Mira, a court-appointed psychotherapist struggling with her own mental illness.
 In her effort to help Egon and Faye, she becomes enthralled by their personalities and is gradually charmed and seduced by their artistry.
 Against her better judgment, she falls in love.
 Part Three is Mira’s story, told as a confessional.
 How she was gang-raped at age twelve and scarred by her attackers; how her rage manifested into a quest for revenge which caused two deaths at the college she had attended; and how these incidents are connected to murders taking place in San Francisco.